Vasya-kripto/near-docs/compile-nearcore.md

 Once you have entered and double checked the values click on "Create Staking Pool" button.
 It requires at least 30 Near in your account to initiate this transaction.
 If the contract is successfully created you will see a message like following towards the top of the page.

-**Successfully created your staking pool @mutedtommy-staking-pool.stakehouse.betanet**
+*Successfully created your staking pool @mutedtommy-staking-pool-2.stakehouse.betanet*

 Your newly created stake pool is avaialble for deposits and staking now.
 If your staking pool has enough NEAR to get a seat as a validator it will appear as a valiadtors in approximately 6 hours (2 epochs).
 You can get an idea about approximate number of NEAR required to get a set as a validator by running the following command: